DavidKendig/EZBattleMap/README.md

    - Place the Player Display on your second monitor/TV for players to see
    - Keep the GM Controller on your screen

-2. **Manage your map library** (left panel on GM Controller):
+2. **Manage your libraries** (left panel on GM Controller):
+   - **Switch Libraries**: Use the "Library" dropdown to switch between Maps and Tokens
-   - **Add Images**: Click "Add Image" to upload battlemaps to your library
+   - **Add Images**: Click "Add Image" to upload images to the current library
-     - Images are copied to `~/.ezbattlemap/images/` (safe permanent storage)
+     - Maps are stored in `~/.ezbattlemap/maps/`
+     - Tokens are stored in `~/.ezbattlemap/tokens/`
      - Thumbnails are automatically generated for easy browsing
    - **Organize**: Click "Edit" to set:
-     - Display name (e.g., "Tavern Level 1")
+     - Display name (e.g., "Tavern Level 1" or "Goblin Warrior")
-     - Category (e.g., "Dungeons", "Cities", "Wilderness")
+     - Category (e.g., "Dungeons", "Characters", "Monsters")
-     - Tags (e.g., "indoor", "combat", "level-5")
+     - Tags (e.g., "indoor", "combat", "level-5", "player-character")
-     - Notes (e.g., "Use for Chapter 3 encounter")
+     - Notes (e.g., "Use for Chapter 3 encounter" or "HP: 15, AC: 13")
-   - **Search**: Use the search bar to find maps by any metadata
+   - **Search**: Use the search bar to find images by any metadata
-   - **Filter**: Select a category from the dropdown to show only those maps
+   - **Filter**: Select a category from the dropdown to show only those in the current library
-   - **Load**: Double-click any thumbnail to load it onto the battlemap
+   - **Load Maps**: Double-click a map thumbnail to load it onto the battlemap
-   - **Delete**: Select a map and click "Delete" to remove it from your library
+   - **Delete**: Select an image and click "Delete" to remove it from your library

 3. **Load your battlemap**:
    - Double-click a thumbnail from your library, OR